Glossary

 Each tracked keyword is queried multiple times per AI provider per day.
 AI models are stochastic — the same question does not always produce the same answer.
 The Consistency Score measures how often the brand turns up across those repetitions: 100% means cited every run, 50% means cited half the time.

-High consistency means the brand is stably anchored in the model.
-Low consistency means the model knows the brand but does not reliably surface it — the typical state of brands on the edge of the recommendation corridor.
-The score is exposed per provider because consistency between ChatGPT, Gemini and Perplexity often diverges sharply.
+High consistency means the brand is firmly anchored in the model.
+Low consistency means the model knows the brand but does not reliably surface it — the typical state of brands on the edge of the recommendation set.
+The score is exposed per provider because consistency between ChatGPT, Gemini, and Perplexity often diverges sharply.

 More on this: